rust-lang/rust/text/0000-optional-match-vert.md

 # Motivation
 [motivation]: #motivation

 This is taking a feature which is nice about `F#` and allowing it by a straightforward extension of the current rust language.

-Also, this appears to be the official style for F# matches and it has grown on me a lot.
-It highlights the matches and doesn't require as much deeper nesting.
-After getting used to the F# style, the inability to do this is rust seems a bit limiting.
+After having used this in `F#`, it seems limiting to not even support this at the language level.

-## F# Context
+## `F#` Context

 In `F#`, enumerations (called `unions`) are declared in the following fashion where all of these are equivalent: